wang1hm/AstronomyNote/AstroNote/PaperReading/JWST/CSST DISCUSSION.md

 AGN have become key components of most galaxy evolution models, yet several open issues remain in our understanding of ==how the link between galaxies and their SMBHs is established and maintained==.
 We propose to survey the host demographics of AGN during the ==first quarter of cosmic tim==e in order to understand ==when and how the AGN-galaxy connection is established.== Our study will use data from the ==CEERS ERS program==, whose NIRCam, MIRI and NIRSpec observations will enable a wide range of AGN-related science.
 We will use ==a combination of X-ray data and CEERS MIRI and NIRSpec data to create a multiwavelength sample of AGN== and use it to conduct the following science: (1) ==NIRCam imaging will provide rest-frame optical morphologies of AGN hosts at z=2-6.== We will trace the emergence of bulge and disk structures and their connection to SMBH growth during the era of galaxy assembly and determine the role that ==galaxy mergers play in fueling AGN activity== during this epoch.
 (2) We will use ==MIRI color diagnostics== to perform a census of obscured SMBHs out to z=2, revealing the properties of this previously ==hidden population and determining how the fraction of obscured AGN evolves with redshift.== (3) We will use NIRSpec data to conduct a survey of ==AGN-driven outflows== at z>3 and measure the impact they have on their host galaxies.
 (4) We will search for the ==seeds== of today's SMBHs at Cosmic Dawn by using NIRSpec to find high ionization lines from growing SMBHs at z>7.
 As part of our science analysis, we will ==release value-added catalogs of morphologies, emission line fluxes, and AGN identifications to supplement the CEERS dataset and directly enable future community use of JWST.==
 ### OBSERVING DESCRIPTION

-# OTHER
-## GO 1554 Nebular Line Diagnostics in a Merger at Cosmic Dawn
-**Principal Investigator:** Roberto Decarli
-**PI Institution:**  INAF-Osservatorio di Astrofisica e Scienza dello Spazio **Allocation:** 7.5 hours
-Observing Template: NIRSpec/IFU
-### TARGET
-Group PJ308-21
-### ABSTRACT
-At ==z>6== (when the Universe is <1 Gyr old), ==luminous quasars are exceptionally active: their central engine is a rapidly accreting supermassive== (~1e9 Msun) black hole which resides in an intensely star-forming galaxy that is ab order of magnitude more massive than typical galaxies at these redshifts.
-How can we account for such a ==rapid growth== of these extreme sources?
-The exceptional quasar PJ308-21 may offer an answer. ==High-resolution HST and ALMA imaging demonstrates that the quasar host is undergoing a merger with one or more satellite galaxies.== For the first time at these redshifts, ==host galaxy starlight is detected around a luminous quasar.== ==A prominent Ly-alpha halo, detected with MUSE on the ESO/VLT,== partially overlaps the companion galaxy. ==The data in hand already show all the agents of rapid galaxy growth at play: gas, dust, star formation, and nuclear activity==.
-Here we propose to capitalize on the unprecedented capabilities of JWST to secure NIRSpec IFU observations, creating ==Halpha, Hbeta, [OIII] and [NII] maps== which will enable: 1) a characterization of the ==ionized gas physical properties== (metallicity, ionization parameter, powering mechanism) and a test for the ==presence of outflows;== 2) an estimate of the stellar mass of the ==satellite galaxy==; 3) a ==precise timing of the star formation event==, which we will use to understand the role of the gravitational interaction in triggering the starburst; 4) a test of the ==origin of the Ly-alpha halo==.
-These observations will lead to a fundamental new understanding of the build-up of massive galaxies and black holes in the early universe.%%选源：z=6的有HST/ALMA/ESO/VLT观测的正在merger satellite galaxies的quasar%%
-### OBSERVING DESCRIPTION
-We propose to secure NIRSpec IFU observations of the ==quasar+galaxy merging system PJ308-21 at z=6.234.== Very recently, ==ALMA has provided first unambiguous evidence of satellite galaxies around quasars==.
-The targeted system is the poster child of merging galaxies at z>6: High angular resolution (~0.2" or ~1 kpc) observations of the ==rest-frame UV starlight emission (from HST) and of the [CII] and rest-frame FIR dust continuum (from ALMA)== reveal the interplay of gas, dust, star formation, and nuclear activity.
-We can explain the intricate morphology with a current dynamical model invoking the tidal stripping of one or more satellite galaxies orbiting in close proximity to the quasar host galaxy.
-In addition, a bright Ly-alpha halo extends on the Eastern side of the quasar host, partially overlapping the satellite galaxy.

-The system can be covered in only ==two IFU pointings==.
-A third pointing off-source will be used for background subtraction.
-We will target ==key optical diagnostic emission lines: Halpha, Hbeta, [OIII], [NII]==, as well as the stellar optical continuum emission, all in a single spectral setup.
-The goals of the project include measuring the instantaneous star formation rate, reconstructing the kinematics of the ionized gas, constraining metallicity, ionization parameter, probing the origin of the Ly-alpha halo, measuring its metallicity and ionization parameter, and assessing the stellar mass budget of the system.

 ## GO 2057 A JWST Study of the Link Between Supermassive Black Holes and Galaxies at Cosmic Noon
 **Principal Investigator:** Yue Shen
 **PI Institution:** University of Illinois at Urbana - Champaign